top of page

 b.
 Direct Manager Evaluation

 c.
-HR or Training Department Evaluation
+HR Evaluation

 6. Using Evaluation Scores in Next Year’s Plan